 The doctrine of frustration acts as a device to set aside contracts where an unforeseen event renders contractual obligations impossible or radically changes the party’s principal purpose for entering into the contract.

 The landlord sought an early determination from the court that the lease would remain in force following Brexit.

 Firstly, the EMA argued that Brexit would frustrate the lease because of supervening illegality, as the EMA would no longer have the legal power or capacity to perform its obligations under the lease.

 Secondly, the EMA argued that by entering into the lease the landlord and the EMA had the common purpose that the premises should be the EMA’s headquarters for the proceeding 25 years, and Brexit had obstructed this common purpose.

-In relation to the argument of a supervening illegality, the court held that this was not recognised by English law as an event which would frustrate the terms of a lease, and that the EMA would be able to observe the terms of the lease even in the event that they were unable to occupy the premises.
+In relation to the argument of supervening illegality, the court held that this was not recognised by English law as an event that would frustrate the terms of a lease and that the EMA would be able to observe the terms of the lease even in the event that they were unable to occupy the premises.

 The implications, had the court held that the lease could be frustrated, would have had serious implications for the UK property market.

 This decision helps to provide commercial certainty for contracting parties in the impeding run-up to Brexit and will discourage other parties seeking to use Brexit as a method of terminating their lease arrangements or other contractual obligations.